 The good news?
 If you are up for the challenge of tackling climate change, there are many routes -- expected and otherwise -- to doing so.
-Read on for a roundup of seven potential career paths with the potential to make a difference.
+Read on for a roundup of seven climate change areas of study with the potential to make a difference.

 1. Environmental Science